aduquet/Test-generation-with-Pynguin/docs/EmpiricalStudySummary.md

     - Suporting all features of Python and also new versions bring new challenges
     - Generators, iterators,decorators,coroutines or higher-order functions challenges
     - The ability to implement modules in C/C++ and gets compiles to native binaries without any abstract syntax tree, without which PYNGUIN struggles in it.
-    - The lack of built-in support in python to deccide at runtime whether one is a subtype of another.
+    - The lack of built-in support in python to decide at runtime whether one is a subtype of another.

 - Empirical Evaluation